125th New York Infantry Regiment: Regimental history

 A few days later, at Spotsylvania, the regiment was in the thick of the fight, forming part of a storming column that moved against the enemy's works at daybreak on 12 May 1864.
 Capt.
 E. P. Jones, commanding the regiment, was killed in this assault, and Lieutenants Clapp and Cleminshaw were mortally wounded.
 Michael Burke of Company D captured an enemy's battle flag, but was shot down in the act, falling with a bullet through his breast.
 In the two battles of the Wilderness and Spotsylvania, the 125th lost 118 in killed and wounded.

 On 26 May, Colonel Crandall returned from recruiting service and resumed command.
 The regiment was engaged at the Battle of North Anna, Battle of Totopotomoy Creek, and the Battle of Cold Harbor, with further losses in officers and men.
 Lieutenant Green was mortally wounded in the fight of 30 May at Totopotomoy.

-In the Battle of Petersburg on 16 June, the decimated ranks were thinned again.
+In the Second Battle of Petersburg on 16 June, the decimated ranks were thinned again.
 Forty-four men were casualties, one-third of whom were killed in action.
 Another color sergeant, A. B. Green, was killed during the battle.
 Colonel Crandall was wounded by a piece of shell that struck him in the face.
 Lieutenants Bryan and Coleman were fatally wounded.

 In the battle at the Weldon Railroad on 22 June, the regiment lost several men who were captured by the enemy, while three more officers—Adjutant Miller, and Lieutenants Hull and Barnes—died during a disastrous and badly led battle.

-In addition to the minor battles of Reams' Station, Battle of Deep Bottom, Strawberry Plains, and Hatcher's Run, the regiment was daily engaged during the siege of Petersburg—from 16 July 1864, to 1 April 1865—on the picket line and in the trenches with frequent and continuous losses of men from wounds or by sickness caused by constant exposure.
+In addition to the minor battles of Reams' Station, First and Second Battle of Deep Bottom, Strawberry Plains, and Hatcher's Run, the regiment was daily engaged during the siege of Petersburg—from 16 July 1864, to 1 April 1865—on the picket line and in the trenches with frequent and continuous losses of men from wounds or by sickness caused by constant exposure.
 After the battle at Reams' Station, Capt.
 Nelson Penfield was placed in command, the colonel having been placed previously in charge of the brigade.

 Colonel Crandall resigned 14 December 1864, after a distinguished and honorable term of service.
 He was succeeded by Lieut.
 Col. Joseph Hyde, who had entered the regiment originally as a lieutenant in Company H.

 On 29 March 1865, the men broke camp and, crossing Hatcher's Run, entered on their last campaign.
 The regiment was still in the Third Brigade (Henry J. Madill 's), First Division (Miles's), Second Corps (Humphreys').
 On April 2d, the regiment took part in the charge of Miles's Division on the Confederate works at Sutherland's Station, a bloody affair in which Capt.
 John Quay was killed.
 The brigade suffered severely in this attack, Colonel Madill being badly wounded.
 In the subsequent battles of the Second Corps prior to Lee's surrender at Appomattox, the regiment was present but suffered only a slight loss.